risingwavelabs/risingwave-docs/cloud/billing-pricing.md

 See the [pricing information](#pricing-information) below for the cost of compute resources and storage capacity in different regions.

-### Enterprise plan
+### Advanced plan

-The Enterprise plan offers a customized pricing model based on your specific needs.
-Unlike other plans, the billing details for enterprise projects aren't directly displayed in the billing system.
-The usage for enterprise projects is monitored in the backend and your invoices are generated based on a customized base price.
-While the pricing model aligns with the Pro plan, we provide a custom offer to match your specific needs.
+The Advanced plan offers a customized pricing model based on your specific needs.
+Unlike other plans, the billing details for Advanced projects aren't directly displayed in the billing system.
+The usage for Advanced projects is monitored in the backend and your invoices are generated based on a customized base price.
+While the pricing model aligns with the Standard plan, we provide a custom offer to match your specific needs.
 Please reach out to our sales for your customized offer.

 ## RisingWave Unit (RWU)